 because the lush growth that results is much more susceptible to

 disease when we get into hot, humid weather.
-Liming is best done in
+Liming a lawn is best done in

 We all know an ugly lawn